 WHAT NOW?
 SYMPOSIUM

-was founded in Lower Manhattan in 1981 and supports the production of new work by local and international artists primarily through its New Commissions Program and its International Collaborations program.
+Art in General was founded in 1981 and supports the production of new work by local and international artists primarily through its New Commissions Program and its International Collaborations program.
 Art in General also produces an annual symposium What Now? on critical and timely issues in artistic and curatorial practice.